 CRISPR has revolutionized our ability to edit genomes.
 Genome editing can either be precise— installing the exact desired edit— or random.
 High-throughput CRISPR screens are possible, but have been restricted to introducing random mutations, severely limiting their utility.
 To address this, we have developed CRISPEY, a CRISPR-based technology that enables genome editing that is both high-throughput and precise.
 In our first project, we applied CRISPEY to measure the fitness effects of thousands of genetic variants.
 This approach also allows us to explore interactions among genetic variants (epistasis) or with the environment (GxE), and to map fitness landscapes with unprecedented resolution and throughput.

-We study the regulation and evolution of gene expression using a combination of experimental and computational approaches.
+We study the evolution of complex traits by developing new experimental and computational methods.

 Some specific projects in the lab

 Natural selection is the force that drives evolutionary adaptation.
 However, not all traits are under selection; a key question is which traits have been shaped by selection, as opposed to the random drift of neutral traits.
 We have developed methods to distinguish between these, more easily and powerfully than was previously possible.
 This work has revealed that natural selection on gene expression levels is widespread, often acting on the expression of entire pathways and protein complexes.
 We have found these adaptations to affect traits including morphology, pathogenicity, and behavior.
 Most recently, we have applied these methods to human/chimpanzee hybrid cells to reveal adaptive evolution of astrocyte-associated genes and hedgehog signaling.
 We are currently extending these methods in a variety of ways, and applying them to a wide range of traits and species.
 Ultimately we aim to understand the role of natural selection in the evolution of complex traits across the tree of life.

 Uncovering the genetic basis of complex traits